jasonkiss/web-standards/guidance/assessment-guides/2017-web-standards-self-assessment-methodology.md

 * Do they suggest opportunities for better educating content publishers?
 * Do they suggest opportunities for content (or web sites) that could be due for retirement?

-The Web Standards team at DIA can help Public Service departments undertake this evaluation: contact [web.standards@dia.govt.nz](mailto:web.standards@dia.govt.nz) if you want assistance.
+The Web Standards team at DIA can help Public Service departments undertake this evaluation.
+Contact [web.standards@dia.govt.nz](mailto:web.standards@dia.govt.nz) if you want assistance.

 ### Report you plans